MicrosoftDocs/memdocs/windows-365/enterprise/troubleshoot-citrix-hdx-plus.md

 If the partner agent installation fails, the user can still connect to their Cloud PC by using Remote Desktop.

-While troubleshooting errors, make sure that the following steps have all been successful:
+While troubleshooting errors, make sure that the following steps were successful:

 - The users license state is synchronized from the partner service to Microsoft Intune, including the users Microsoft Entra user ID.
   - The prerequisites have been met.